Kylian Mbappe scores penalty as crisis-hit Real Madrid beat Levante

 Mbappe spared the home side’s blushes by winning and converting a spot-kick in the 58th minute before Raul Asencio doubled the lead to leave Real a point behind leaders Barca, who travel to Real Sociedad on Sunday.

-Elsewhere in Spain, Vedat Muriqi’s hat-trick earned Mallorca a 3-2 win over nine-man Athletic Bilbao, while Osasuna beat bottom side Real Oviedo by the same scoreline.
+Elsewhere in Spain, Vedat Muriqi’s hat-trick earned Mallorca a 3-2 win over nine-man Athletic Bilbao, Osasuna beat bottom side Real Oviedo by the same scoreline and third-placed Villarreal lost 2-0 at Real Betis.

 In the Bundesliga, Harry Kane scored his 32nd goal of the season as leaders Bayern Munich came from behind to thump RB Leipzig 5-1.